randbrown/randbrown.github.io/_posts/2017-11-05-shepard-tone.markdown

 ```

 ## Falling glissando
 Here is an example of falling instead of rising.
-All the code is the same, except the frequency start/end are reversed.
+All the code is the same, except the frequency
+start/end are reversed.

 <iframe width="100%" height="265" src="https://clyp.it/actuydtj/widget" frameborder="0"></iframe>

+## Other Examples

+My code and sounds in this post are very simplistic examples.
+Others have made much more sophisticated sounds.

+Here is one of my favorites.
+Ten hours of falling shepard tone, with an excellent fractal display.
+This is quite mesmorizing!
+<iframe width="560" height="315" src="https://www.youtube.com/embed/u9VMfdG873E" frameborder="0" allowfullscreen></iframe>

+Here is a great example of using the Shepard tone concept, but applied in a much more musical way.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/A41CITk85jk" frameborder="0" allowfullscreen></iframe>

+## Wrap Up
+In this post I focused on using the Shepard tone with glissandos.
+In these examples I used a single
+octave primary tone with just one lower and one higher voice.
+A much richer tone can be achieved by stacking more octaves.
+In my PyWaveTools repository there are also
+examples of Shepard tone with discrete chromatic scales, along with other various experiments with generating
+waveforms.

 #### Notes